ungive/discord-music-presence/documentation/translations.md

 Make a single translation, then I'll push it to the repo for you to check if everything's working.

+You can check if your contributions are linked properly by visiting the commit history: https://github.com/music-presence/translations/commits/main.
+If your name is clickable and opens your GitHub profile, everything's good!

 ---

 If you have any more questions, feel free to reach out!